 For more information, read our post How Do VPNs Work?

-Bitcoin can be a fun and profitable way for investors and speculators to make (or lose!) money, or make online purchases.
+Bitcoin can be a fun and profitable way for investors and speculators to make (or lose!) money, as well as make online purchases.
 However, it is important for them to be aware of the security risks involved.